Skip to content

 return func_a()

-For references between scripts within the same script set, the script set ID can be omitted, using the abbreviated form that starts with __ (double underscores):
+For references between scripts within the same script collection, the script collection ID can be ignored, and the abbreviated form starting with __ (double underscores) can be used:

 demo__script_b